 We will continue to monitor the impact of COVID-19 and how it may affect these areas.

 What’s Closed at Mission Bay Parks?

 To keep our staff and the community as safe as possible, and to comply with City health directives, the following areas are closed until further notice.

 What about Public Events?

-As recommended by the CDC and San Francisco Department of Public Health, gatherings of over 10 people are not allowed until May 4, 2020, to reduce the spread of coronavirus infection.
+As recommended by the CDC and San Francisco Department of Public Health, gatherings of over 10 people are not allowed to reduce the spread of coronavirus infection.

 In order to be compliant with these guidelines, Mission Bay Parks will postpone all non-essential group events.
 In addition, we have canceled all Mission Bay Parks sponsored events following the direction from the San Francisco Office of Community Investment and Infrastructure | OCII.

 If you have booked an event at Mission Bay Parks with 10 guests or more, please contact us to make arrangements to reschedule your event.

 Stay tuned for updates on the impact of COVID-19